moyanshpanwar/Question-Answering-model-using-LLM-models-with-python/README.md

+In the competitive landscape of the airline industry, customer satisfaction and brand loyalty are critical for sustaining long-term success.
+This study introduces the Question Answering System using Python and LLM Models”.
+This project presents an intelligent query-driven data analysis system using a Large Language Model (LLM) integrated with Pandas for exploring ICC Cricket World Cup datasets.
+The system leverages the QueryPipeline architecture, which combines natural language understanding, prompt engineering, instruction parsing, and automated Pandas code generation.
+By utilizing the Llama3 model via Ollama, the system effectively converts user queries into executable dataframe expressions and delivers meaningful, human-readable responses.
+The dataset includes match statistics such as total runs, overs played, run rates, match outcomes, team performance, opponent details, venues, and dates.
+Using natural language queries, the system accurately performs operations like filtering, aggregation, comparison, and statistical evaluations.
+This enables detailed insights into team performances, historical trends, and match dynamics without manually writing code.
+The results demonstrate that the model can successfully interpret contextual cricket-related questions, generate correct Pandas expressions, and produce accurate outputs—highlighting its efficiency, interpretability, and reliability.
+This approach provides a powerful solution for automated sports analytics, making complex cricket data exploration more intuitive and accessible for analysts, researchers, and enthusiasts.

 1. Installation of Ollama:
 •	Install the Ollama from the official website of ollama “http://ollama.com”.
 •	Install the required model from the ollama for the work.